moj-analytical-services/data-engineering-and-modelling-applicant-info/README.md

 ### What does a Data Modeller do?

-At all levels, our Data Modellers work with the end users of data to understand their requirements and needs.
-They will translate conceptual data model designs into computer code to deliver data to the end user.
-They will also analyse the quality of the data and communicate their findings to data owners so improvements can be made.
+At all levels, our Data Modellers work with end users of data to understand their requirements, as well as with data suppliers to understand the data sources.
+They capture business processes, and design conceptual models to provide comprehensive, intuitive, and resilient content to underpin all relevant analytical use cases.
+They bring an enterprise-wide perspective by working with colleagues to cross-reference requirements across domains, before translating conceptual designs into computer code to deliver facts, dimensions, derived tables and business metadata to end users.
+They work to ensure data quality is measured and presented to users, and to inform improvement by communicating findings to data owners.
+They promote content to analytical user communities and gather feedback to shape further development and integration.

 ---------